Overview

 With a FSA, plan to spend the money set aside.
 With an HSA, you may spend or save the money.
 Another key difference is the FSA contains a “use it or lose it” rule, which does not apply to the HSA.
 For other key differences, review the Comparison – HSA vs FSA (available in the Forms & Resources section below).

-If you do not enroll in an FSA or HSA during your initial 30-day enrollment period, you may enroll during the Annual Benefits Enrollment (ABE) period or if you have a qualifying life event (see Life Events in the left hand menu for more information).
+If you do not enroll in an FSA or HSA during your initial 30-day enrollment period, you may enroll in the fall for the upcoming calendar year or if you have a qualifying life event (see Life Events in the left hand menu for more information).

 Plans